Kildonan Teacher Training Institute

 - The Academy structure and requirements

-Space is limited to fifteen participants.
+Space is limited to twenty participants.
 Cost for the full two-week course is $2,000, which includes breakfast, lunch, and snacks.
 Dinner and dormitory accommodations on campus are available for an additional fee of $750.

 The Associate Practicum is an additional fee.